Survivors scream as desperate rescuers work in Turkey, Syria

 Associated Press

-ADANA, Turkey (AP) — Rescue workers and civilians passed chunks of concrete and household goods across mountains of rubble Monday, moving tons of wreckage by hand in a desperate search for survivors trapped by a devastating earthquake.
+His neck in a brace, the barefoot man was carried on a stretcher as he emerged.
+Rescuers in Pazarcik in the province of Kahramanmaras held him aloft and ran off with him.

+It was among numerous rescue efforts that unfolded as darkness, rain and cold enveloped the region of Turkey and Syria that was rocked by a powerful 7.8 magnitude earthquake.
+Hours later, a 7.5 magnitude temblor struck more than 100 kilometers (60 miles) away.
+At least 3,400 people were killed, and civilians joined rescuers in desperate efforts across Turkey and Syria.

-“Can anyone hear me?” rescuers shouted as they searched in the province of Kahramanmaras, the epicenter.
+“Can anyone hear me?” rescuers shouted.
 In some places around southeast Turkey, survivors could be heard screaming from beneath collapsed buildings.

 Elsewhere in Kahramanmaras province, rescuers pulled two children alive from the rubble.
 One lay on a stretcher on the snowy ground.
 Rescuers quieted the throngs of people trying to help so they could hear survivors and find them.